ishine/A-DMA/README.md

 ## 💡 Highlights
 1. **Dual Modality Alignment**: A novel training paradigm that aligns the text and audio modalities in a dual manner, enhancing the model's ability to generate fluent and faithful speech.
 2. **Plug and Play for diffusion-based TTS**: A-DMA can be easily integrated into existing diffusion-based TTS models, providing a simple yet effective way to improve their performance.
-3. **Accelerated Training**: A-DMA significantly reduces the training time of diffusion-based TTS models, making it feasible to train large-scale models on limited resources.
+3. **Accelerated Training**: A-DMA significantly accelerates the convergence of diffusion-based TTS models and maintains the same inference speed as the original models.
+4. **High-Quality Speech Generation**: A-DMA achieves high-quality speech generation with improved fluency and faithfulness, making it suitable for various TTS applications.
 4. **Open-Source**: A-DMA is open-sourced to promote research in the field of TTS and to provide a baseline for future work.
 ## 🛠️ Usage
 ### 1. Install environment and dependencies